Renal cell carcinoma: Metastasis

-Radiotherapy and chemotherapy are more commonly used in the metastatic form of RCC to target the secondary tumors in the bones, liver, brain and other organs.
-While not curative, these treatments do provide relief for symptoms associated with the spread of tumors.
+Radiotherapy and chemotherapy are more commonly used in the metastatic form of RCC to target the secondary tumours in the bones, liver, brain and other organs.
+While not curative, these treatments provide relief for symptoms associated with the spread of tumours.

 Prognosis

 The prognosis is influenced by several factors, including tumour size, degree of invasion and metastasis, histologic type, and nuclear grade.
-Staging is the most important factor in the outcome of renal cell cancer.
+Staging is the most important factor in predicting the outcome of renal cell cancer.
 The following numbers are based on patients first diagnosed in 2001 and 2002 by the National Cancer Data Base:

 A Korean study estimated a disease-specific overall five-year survival rate of 85%.
 Taken as a whole, if the disease is limited to the kidney, only 20–30% develop metastatic disease after nephrectomy.
 More specific subsets show a five-year survival rate of around 90–95% for tumors less than 4 cm.
 For larger tumors confined to the kidney without venous invasion, survival is still relatively good at 80–85%.
 For tumors that extend through the renal capsule and out of the local fascial investments, the survivability reduces to near 60%.
 Factors as general health and fitness or the severity of their symptoms impact the survival rates.
 For instance, younger people (among 20–40 years old) have a better outcome despite having more symptoms at presentation, possibly due to lower rates spread of cancer to the lymph nodes (stage III).

 Histological grade is related to the aggressiveness of the cancer, and it is classified in 4 grades, with 1 having the best prognosis (five-year survival over 89%), and 4 with the worst prognosis (46% of five-year survival).

 Some people have the renal cell cancer detected before they have symptoms (incidentally) because of the CT scan (Computed Tomography Imaging) or ultrasound.
 Incidentally diagnosed renal cell cancer (no symptoms) differs in outlook from those diagnosed after presenting symptoms of renal cell carcinoma or metastasis.
 The five-year survival rate was higher for incidental than for symptomatic tumours: 85.3% versus 62.5%.
 Incidental lesions were significantly lower stage than those that cause symptoms, since 62.1% patients with incidental renal cell carcinoma were observed with Stage I lesions, against 23% were found with symptomatic renal cell carcinoma.

 If it has metastasized to the lymph nodes, the five-year survival is around 5% to 15%.
 For metastatic renal cell carcinoma, factors which may present a poor prognosis include a low Karnofsky performance-status score (a standard way of measuring functional impairment in patients with cancer), a low haemoglobin level, a high level of serum lactate dehydrogenase, and a high corrected level of serum calcium.
 For non-metastatic cases, the Leibovich scoring algorithm may be used to predict post-operative disease progression.

 Renal cell carcinoma is one of the cancers most strongly associated with paraneoplastic syndromes, most often due to ectopic hormone production by the tumour.
 The treatment for these complications of RCC is generally limited beyond treating the underlying cancer.